Definition of Tax Notice

 Filing Error: Possible filing errors resulting in an amount due include the following:

-- If a business has switched payroll providers and the previous and new providers were authorized to file for the tax period, this can cause an overstatement of taxable wages, which creates an erroneous amount due to the agency.
+- If a business has switched payroll providers and the previous and new providers were authorized to file for the tax period, it can result in an overstatement of taxable wages.
+This creates an erroneous amount due to the agency.
 In this case, the previous provider must work with the agency to back out their erroneous filing.

 What is the history of tax notices?

 Payroll taxes are not a new concept.
-Although the practice can be traced back thousands of years, official documentation of contemporary examples in the US date to the 1700s with Britain’s imposed tea, sugar, and stamp taxes.
+The practice of tax notices can be traced back thousands of years.
+However, official documentation of contemporary examples in the US date to the 1700s.
+They were directly tied to Britain’s imposed tea, sugar, and stamp taxes.
 The practice was given a more formal approach in 1861 with the implementation of the Revenue Act of 1861, intended to assist with funding the Civil War efforts.

 The Bureau of Internal Revenue, now known as the Internal Revenue Service (IRS), was created the following year, in 1862.